-GRAD LIFE
+GRAD HUB

-Grad Life is a hub to help you navigate grad life at U of T and connect you to workshops, social events, campus services and resources.
+Grad Hub is designed to help you navigate grad life at U of T and connect you to workshops, social events, campus services and resources.
 They provide community through programs where you can gain balance, build skills, seek support and connect with other graduate students across disciplines.
-To view more information on activities and support resources, visit the GradLife website.
+To view more information on activities and support resources, visit the Grad Hub website.